Children’s centre volunteers offer one-to-one or group support with:

 These groups target parents/carers of babies age between 2 and 6 months old who need additional help.

-Weaning Groups are focus on social networks and learning with a programme which focuses on;
+Weaning groups are social networks and learning with a programme focusing on:

 - Signs that your baby is ready to start weaning